TehShrike/resume/readme.md

 ### EquipmentShare (heavy construction equipment industry), 2019-2020

 Developed the front-end of a payroll administration webapp.
+My team worked on time-tracking for truck drivers: the truckers used a mobile app to log their time for [compliance](https://www.fmcsa.dot.gov/regulations/hours-service/summary-hours-service-regulations) and payroll purposes.
+I built out the front-end webapp used by company administrators.

 ### Duff Ventures (consulting) 2017-2019